object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

         Imperial students can also `watch this video on Panopto
         <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=4114bb1d-cc31-4cfc-81a6-acf2011de8d6>`__.

-We learned in :numref:`Week %s <objects>` that we can determine if a type is a number by checking if it is an instance of :class:`numbers.Number`.
+We learned in :numref:`Chapter %s <objects>` that we can determine if a type is a number by checking if it is an instance of :class:`numbers.Number`.
 This is a slightly different usage of abstract base classes.
-Rather than providing part of the implementation of, say, :class:`float`, :class:`numbers.Number` provides a categorisation of objects into numbers and non-numbers.
+Rather than providing part of the implementation of types such as :class:`float`, :class:`numbers.Number` provides a categorisation of objects into numbers and non-numbers.
 This aids duck typing, by enabling much more general type checking.